itdxer/neupy/site/docs/layers/create-custom-layers.rst

         def output(self, input_value):
             return asfloat(2) * input_value

 From the code, you can see that I've used ``asfloat`` function.
 This function converts any number to a float.
 Type of the float depends on the ``theano.config.floatX`` variable.
-This function gives flexibility to automatically convert input variable to the float type that Theano uses on the backend.
+This function gives flexibility to automatically convert input variable to the float type that Tensorflow uses on the backend.

 Layers with activation function
 -------------------------------